oaulicino/my-portfolio/README.md

-# my-portfolio
+# Otto Aulicino's Portfolio
+Test change
-This is my professional portfolio (while studying with ACloudGuru)
+This is my professional portfolio.
+It uses AWS and ReactJS.